 entry continues below ↓

-A wide range of air filters are available: fiber-and-paper filters, widely used because they’re inexpensive and easy to handle; models made of polyester or fiberglass; HEPA (high efficiency particulate air) filters, for those with allergies or dust sensitivities; and even “permanent” filters that can be washed out and used repeatedly.
+A wide range of filters are available: fiber-and-paper filters, widely used because they’re inexpensive and easy to handle; models made of polyester or fiberglass; HEPA (high efficiency particulate air) filters, for those with allergies or dust sensitivities; and even “permanent” filters that can be washed out and used repeatedly.

 References listed above credit sources The Housekeeping Channel consulted for background or additional information.

-All HC-PediaTM content is © 2005-2008 The Housekeeping Channel.
+All HC-PediaTM content is © 2005-2024 The Housekeeping Channel.

-You may freely use, excerpt or cite this material provided the Housekeeping Channel receives credit and the Web address www.HousekeepingChannel.com is plainly listed with all uses, excerpts or citations.
+Except for third-party copyrighted material, you may freely use, excerpt or cite this material provided The Housekeeping Channel receives credit and the Web address www.housekeepingchannel.com is plainly listed with all uses, excerpts or citations.